WebSlate/metaname-whmcs/README.md

  * Enjoy the current lack of functionality!

 ## About
-* [Metaname](https://metaname.net) is one of only two verified NZ registrars that provide both IPv6 and DNSSEC record-types.
+* [Metaname](https://metaname.net) is one of only two .nz authorised registrars with full support for both IPv6 and DNSSEC.
-* [WebSlate NZ](http://webslate.co.nz) is an upcoming New Zealand-based company focused on web development, networking, and customer premesis solutions.
+* [WebSlate NZ](http://webslate.co.nz) is an upcoming New Zealand-based company focused on web development, networking, and customer premises solutions.

 ## Disclaimer
-The views expressed in this repo are those of the authors and do not necessarily reflect the position or policy of Metaname Limited or WebSlate New Zealand Limited.
+The views expressed in this repo are those of the authors and do not necessarily reflect the position or policy of Metaname or WebSlate New Zealand Limited.